jcodeing/K-Sonic/README.md

 Usage
 =====
     直接引用K-Sonic项目中的library
-    没必要引用两个
-    你可以根据自己的需求进行选择
-    library-exo: 处了是在java层进行音频变速外,其他音频播放和处理等一些操作,我还没有进行测试...
-    library-presto: 如果没什么特殊情况,还是建议用这个的,兼容方面我已经做了很多完善,而且也是直接调用ndk,C算法相对效率会有点优势...
-License
+    library-exo: minSdkVer:JELLY_BEAN(16), SDK_INT<23 构建SonicMediaCodecAudioRenderer 实现<23兼容加速
+    library-presto: minSdkVer:GINGERBREAD(9), MediaExtractor MediaCodec Sonic 实现加速播放 License
 =======
 	MIT License

-    Copyright (c) 2016 Jcodeing <jcodeing@gmail.com>
+	Copyright (c) 2017 K Sun <jcodeing@gmail.com>

 	Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 	The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 	THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.